Gong'an fiction: Etymology

 The term gong'an originally referred to the table, desk, or bench of a Chinese magistrate.
 It was later used as a name for unusual legal cases.
 Gong'an as a genre of fiction has been translated into English as "court-case" fiction or "crime-case" fiction.
-The above etymological development is similar to that of "case" in English - a word which originally described the physical depository where documents of a particular criminal investigation were kept, and later came to refer to the investigation itself.

 Themes and style

 The protagonist of gong'an novels is typically a traditional judge or similar official based on historical characters such as Judge Bao (Bao Qingtian) or Judge Dee (Di Renjie).
 Although the historical characters may have lived in an earlier period (such as the Song or Tang dynasty) most stories are written in the latter Ming or Qing period.

 Gong'an novels are characterized by a number of distinct plot elements from other subgenres.
 The "detective" is the local magistrate who is usually involved in several unrelated cases simultaneously, while the criminal is introduced at the very start of the story and his crime and reasons are carefully explained, thus constituting an inverted detective story rather than a "puzzle".
 Gong'an stories often have a supernatural element with ghosts contacting the living or even accusing the criminal.
 The plot can digress into philosophy or a series of official documents.
 The story may feature a large cast of characters, typically in the hundreds.